 What Do Psychologists do?

 Psychologists are trained in evidence-based psychological interventions to assist you with symptom management, behaviour change, or adjustment to difficult life circumstances.
 Psychological therapy involves talking therapies and practical strategies to assist in improving mental health.
 We do not prescribe medication.
 Services can be aimed at early intervention, prevention and self improvement.
-So it is NOT necessary to have a major mental illness to benefit from psychological treatment.

 Do you need a referral?